Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Details of the Experimental Setup

 Table~\ref{tab:datasets} summarizes the key statistics of the five datasets used in our study.
 For consistency, all ordinal labels were remapped to consecutive integers starting from one.
 We constructed input vectors by concatenating two types of preprocessed attributes: one-hot encoded categorical attributes and normalized numerical attributes.

+Additionally, we conducted experiments on the UTKFace dataset (non-commercial research use)~\citep{zhang2017age}, a large-scale face image dataset for age estimation.
+The dataset contains 23,708 facial images with age labels.
+We grouped ages into 20 ordinal classes using 5-year intervals.
+The dataset exhibits natural class imbalance, with the most frequent class (25--29 years) containing 5,034 samples and the rarest class (95--116 years) containing only 67 samples.
+Following standard practice, we performed a stratified 80/20 train-validation split to maintain class distribution across subsets.
+All images were resized to $224 \times 224$ pixels and normalized using ImageNet statistics for pre-trained backbone compatibility.
+Table~\ref{tab:utkface_class_dist} presents the detailed class distribution.

-\textbf{Overparameterized network.} Here we describe the neural network architecture used in our experiments. \begin{itemize}[leftmargin=*] \item An input $\bm{x}\in\mathbb{R}^{d}$ is first mapped to a 128-dimensional representation by a linear layer, then passed through a parametric rectified linear unit (PReLU)~\citep{he2015delving}. \item It then passes through four residual blocks, each defined as
+\textbf{Overparameterized network.} Here we describe the neural network architecture used in our experiments.
+For the tabular datasets, we employed a multilayer perceptron with residual connections as follows: \begin{itemize}[leftmargin=*] \item An input $\bm{x}\in\mathbb{R}^{d}$ is first mapped to a 128-dimensional representation by a linear layer, then passed through a parametric rectified linear unit (PReLU)~\citep{he2015delving}. \item It then passes through four residual blocks, each defined as

 \item It subsequently passes through three consecutive linear layers with linear activation, yielding the 64-dimensional feature $\bm{h}_\theta(\bm{x})$. \item Finally, a linear layer without bias---whose weight vector is the classifier weight analyzed in this study---maps the $\bm{h}_\theta(\bm{x})$ to the one-dimensional latent variable $z = \bm{w}^{\top}\bm{h}_\theta(\bm{x})$. \end{itemize}